Antevenio/bulkdozer/README.md

 The Implementation
 ------------------
-The Filter is a script run as a exim pipe (Or any other smtp server software that support pipes) The Filter will use a cache system to temporarily store emails (redis or memcached looks good for this).
+The Filter is a script run as a exim pipe (Or any other smtp server software that support pipes).

+The Filter will use a cache system to temporarily store emails (redis or memcached looks good for this).

 A cache system that must be able to:

 > Keep a copy of a any new email for a certain amount of time *(a configurable value)*